Shadou1/shortcuts-for-sites/README.md

 - On some websites, pressing <kbd>?</kbd> will display already available shortcuts.
 - You can rebind shortcuts on extension's options page (preferences page).
 - Press <kbd>Tab</kbd> once to force browser to draw focus outline.
 - On Reddit, without logging in shortcuts will work poorly.
-Also native <kbd>j</kbd>/<kbd>k</kbd> shortcuts will sometimes stop working, pressing <kbd>Tab</kbd> or reloading the page will usually get them working again.
 - Check out your browser's keyboard shortcuts ([Firefox](https://support.mozilla.org/en-US/kb/keyboard-shortcuts-perform-firefox-tasks-quickly)).

 > __Note__